Qantas Hotels are offering 9 Qantas Points per $ spent on all hotels booked through the platform until the end of 25 October.

 Note you’ll also receive 1,000 Qantas points for every successful claim.
 Full terms are here.

-There are also 25 international hotel chains which will give you 1000 points per stay when booking directly, including Mandarin Oriental, Raffles Hotels, and Radisson Blu, and a few which offer 600 points per stay, or 1 point per US$ spent.
+There are also 25 hotel chains in other countries which will give you 1000 points per stay when booking directly, including Mandarin Oriental, Raffles Hotels, and Langham, and a few which offer 600 points per stay, or 1 point per US$1 spent.

 Air New Zealand Comparison

-Air New Zealand also offer an online Hotel booking engine on their site, in partnership with Expedia.
+Air New Zealand also offer an online hotel booking engine which is in partnership with Expedia.
 You can earn Airpoints Dollars on all hotel bookings, and they frequently have bonus offers too.
-The effective return is only about 1.3% however if you value each Airpoints Dollar at $1NZD.
+Though the effective return is only about 1.3% if you value each Airpoints Dollar at NZ$1.

-Similar to to Qantas, Air NZ also have a number of hotel partners that will offer various Airpoints earn rates for those who book directly with the Hotel and quote their Air NZ Airpoints number.
+Similar to to Qantas, Air New Zealand also have a number of hotel partners that will offer various Airpoints earn rates for those who book directly with the Hotel and quote their Airpoints number.

 Generally, the value of points earned from hotel stays shouldn’t sway where you stay or how you book – just opt for the hotel, room and price that suits you.